githedgehog/dataplane/README.md

 just cargo build
 ```

-You should now have statically linked ELF executables in `target/x86_64-unknown-linux-gnu/debug/scratch` and `target/x86_64-unknown-linux-musl/debug/scratch`.
+You should now have a statically linked ELF executable in `target/x86_64-unknown-linux-gnu/debug/scratch`.

 You can build in release mode with